-How to Naturally Unblock a Drain With Soda Crystals
+How To Naturally Unblock A Drain With Soda Crystals

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 There are few things worse than when your kitchen or bathroom sink starts draining slowly.
 Or worse, is just a pool of standing water.
 The next time that happens, rather than reaching for the bottle of chemically dubious drain unblocker, try unblocking it with soda crystals instead.